-Anthony takes after his grandfather who was an early adopter of photography in the early 20th century.
+I take after my grandfather who was an early adopter of photography in the early 20th century.
 With the same pioneering spirit, I experiment by combining old lenses with the latest modern camera sensors to create images with a different character from other photographers.
 But, my reason for using old lenses from the 60s to the 90s runs deeper than aesthetics - it is also about INTENTION, which is at the heart of my definition of art.

 Take a scene in nature: it may be beautiful, but it's not art, because there is no intention or workmanship behind it.
-When the artist steps into the scene, he or she makes decisions about its presentation (composition) and this intention turns a beautiful scene into a work of art, when combined with skilful workmanship in its production (such as choosing the best aperture, speed, ISO; focusing for the appropriate depth of field; and choosing appropriate lenses and other equipment).
+However, when an artist steps into the scene, he or she makes decisions about its presentation (composition) and this intention turns a beautiful scene into a work of art, when combined with skilful workmanship in its production.
+With painting, workmanship is the skill/intention with brush and paint to execute a vision.
+With photography, workmanship is the skill/intention to achieve appropriate exposure; correct focus and depth; amongst other things to realise a vision.
+Thus, art in my opinion, cannot be achieved without vision, intention and skill - these form the basis on which composition and subject matter build.

 So what do old lenses have to do with INTENTION?